Annual Report of Receipt of Honoraria

 This is a reminder that all CUNY employees are required to comply with the law and regulations governing the receipt and reporting of honoraria, even if they have not been designated a policymaker.

-As explained in the memorandum distributed by Jane M. Sovern, Esq., Interim General Counsel and Senior Vice Chancellor of Legal Affairs dated March 28, 2017, the New York State Joint Commission on Public Ethics (JCOPE) generally defines honorarium as a “speaking fee or compensation received from writing an article, or reimbursement for travel expenses not related to official duties.”
-Other examples of honoraria include:
+As explained in the memorandum distributed by Loretta P. Martinez, Esq., General Counsel and Senior Vice Chancellor of Legal Affairs dated March 29, 2018, the New York State Joint Commission on Public Ethics (JCOPE) generally defines honorarium as a “payment for a service that is not part of an employee’s official duties.
+Examples include delivering a speech, writing or publishing an article, and participating in a public or private conference, convention, or meeting.”

 CUNY Employees Not Employed in Academic Titles